in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 Here are a few reviews show our learner's love for us

-##### Master Microservices with Spring Boot and Spring Cloud

-> Superb course!
-Very detailed and helpful

-> Its amazing to learn from this  course

 ##### Learn Spring Boot in 100 Steps - Beginner to Expert
 > So clear, funny and easy to learn with you.
 A pleasure!

-> Lot lot, lot of great and quality stuff, as always with Ranga.

 > Honestly, this is the best Spring Boot course I've ever tried out.
 These things make even more sense to me, and I am enjoying every single moment of it.
 Super snazzy and flawless presentations, Ranga!
 Keep up the clean work!

-> I love this guy

-##### Java EE Made Easy - Patterns, Architecture and Frameworks

-> Excellent as usual

-##### Spring Master Class - Beginner to Expert"

-> Excellent and amazing course!!!
-I've been searching for such a complete and awesome course on spring for a long time.
-It's a really comprehensive course and all concepts are explained in details.

-> The way he explains everything is just amazing.
-He understand very well the concepts and very meticulous explaining every concept

 ##### Master Java Web Services and REST API with Spring Boot
 > Genius !!!

-> V V good and what else i should say  .. no word ..

 ##### Master Hibernate and JPA with Spring Boot in 100 Steps
 > this is a big course , excelent teacher  , the best  hahahahha
 > We are lucky to have Ranga's courses published on Udemy so that we got opportunity to learn those in faster pace.

 ##### Spring MVC For Beginners : Build Java Web App in 25 Steps
 > Brilliant!
 The best course ever!

-> "Very Good lecture and I have not seen like this before I salute for you Sir"

 > Excellent, fabulous.
 The way he has prepared the material and the way he teaches is really awesome.
 What an effort ..
 Thanks a million

 ## We love what we do